Medicinal plant remedies for gray hair

 Why does hair becomes gray?

-Hair becomes white because it occurs at a change in the amount of melanin, the pigment that determines the color of the hair and skin.
+Hair becomes white because a change in the amount of melanin, the pigment that determines the color of the hair and skin.

 Among the factors that determine the appearance of gray hair, we have: